khalidM3/Think-tank/README.md

 <h1 align="center""> Think Tank </h1>

 Think tank is a mobile app for collaborating to solve world problems built with react native.
-Users can add a new "Problem" to the app and other users that are interested in the same problem can try to solve the problem by adding their "Solution".
+Users can add a new **Problem** to the app and other users that are interested in the same problem can try to solve the problem by adding their **Solution**.
 Solutions are upvoted and downvoted by the community as they try to find the best solution to fix the problem.

+### Key features
+1. Users can not follow other users, so every opinion is judged by people equally
+2. Users can create a sub problem of problems, called a **Sub Problem** if the problem is too vague. <br>
+    eg Homelessness in Seattle is a sub problem of Homelessness.

-#### Preview
+<h5  align="center""> Preview </h5>
 <img src="./images/screens.png" alt="drawing" width="100%"/>

 To install Think Tank for development purposes :